 You should ensure your entry provides sufficient detail on all five stages.

 - A precis version of the full name of the project as it may appear in Awards marketing material (no more than 5 words)

 - The full and proper name of the project and a brief description of what the project is with a focus on the outcome (50 words max)

-- A fuller written description of the key reason why this project should be considered for this award, which pays attention to as many of the criteria listed above as is appropriate.
-Please remember to give clear reasoning and evidence as to why this project is exceptional (max 850 words)
+- A fuller written description of the key reason/s why this project should be considered for this award, which pays attention to all five stages being assessed.
+You can answer each stage in turn, or cover them all off collectively, but please ensure all are addressed.
+Please remember to give clear reasoning and qualitative evidence as to why this project is exceptional (max 950 words)

 Please ensure you read and adhere to the requirements set out below in order for your entry to be accepted.